ThePilot916/TP_Shell/README.md

 run './pilotshell.exe' to execute the shell

-define DEBUG in tpshell.h to enable debugging
+\#define DEBUG in tpshell.h to enable debugging

-set %error-verbose in yacc.y to enable debugging for the parser
+%error-verbose in yacc.y to enable debugging for the parser